-The telescope, its electronics, and sensors are powered with a rechargeable internal battery that can be replaced in case of malfunction or permanent damage.
+The telescope, its electronics, and its sensors are powered by a rechargeable internal battery that can be replaced in case of malfunction or permanent damage.
 We recommend you fully charge your eVscope before your first observation.
-The eVscope’s battery lasts up to 10 hours, whilst the eQuinox's battery - is up to 12.
+The eVscope 2’s battery lasts up to 9 hours, whilst the eQuinox's battery - up to 11 hours.
 Please note that you need to recharge your unit every 2-3 months to avoid battery issues.

 You can also use your telescope while its battery is charging.
 The charging time can vary from 6.5 hours (OFF mode) to 8 hours (while operating).
-To charge the battery, you have to use a USB-C charger* (check if it's fully connected, sometimes, you'll hear a click when you'll connect it).
+To charge the battery, you have to use the official Unistellar USB-C charger* (check if it's fully connected, sometimes, you'll hear a click when you'll connect it).

 The LED will be blue and it will go from six flashes to none.
 Flashes decrease as the battery gets more charged.
 In the end, the LED will stay blue with no flash.
 That's how you know your battery is fully charged.
 Also, the app will show a full battery icon (eVscope section).

 *Charger specifications: a standard smartphone charger (USB-C) 5V 2.4A can be used, non-quick-charge (and without an adaptive range), however, we strongly recommend charging with the original one provided in your box.